-He Knows the Plans He Has For Us (part 1)
+He Knows the Plans He Has For Us—a Pictograph Interpretation

 Three questions were asked during our small group activity, which consisted of close to 20 women between two groups:

-- How many of you are sure of what God's plan and purpose is for your life specifically?
+- How many of you are sure of what God's plan and purpose are for your life, specifically?

-- How many of you have and idea of what God's plan and purpose for your life is?
+- How many of you have an idea of what God's plan and purpose for your life is?

-- How many of you have absolutely no idea what the plan is?
+- How many of you have no idea what the plan is?

-I had imagined that most people would be in varying stages of discovery of the plans and purposes for their lives.
-I expected that most people would raise their hands for the second question assuming that they might have an idea but hadn't quite gotten a grasp on the details or how to work that out.
+I imagined that most people would be in varying stages of discovering the plans and purposes for their lives.
+I expected that most people would raise their hands for the second question assuming that they might have an idea but hadn't quite grasped the details or how to work that out.

-This means that possibly most of us are wandering around aimlessly, maybe just trying to get through it or survive it, maybe mundanely or otherwise just skimming across the surface of life being busy as can be, hoping it all works out with no real direction or destination in mind other than a vague illusive notion of heaven when all is said and done.
+These results meant that many of us are wandering around aimlessly and perhaps mundanely, just trying to get through it or survive.
+This lack of direction leaves us just skimming across the surface of life, being busy, just hoping it all works out with no real route or destination in mind.
+Our eternal thoughts end up amounting to nothing more than a vague elusive notion of heaven when all is said and done.

-I am hoping in this study, that was my presentation for the small groups I hosted, will encourage some to seek the Lord and discover the hidden potentials that are given to each one of us.
-We were created to do more than simply exist.
+In this study, I hope that my presentation for the small groups I hosted will encourage some to seek the Lord and discover the hidden potentials given to each of us.
+We were created to do more than exist.

-I would like to begin with the understanding that God has given each one of us a unique and precious purpose for our lives that will ultimately glorify Him.
-God knows what the plan is even if we don't and it is a good plan with a future and a hope.
+I want to begin by understanding that God has given each one of us a unique and precious purpose for our lives that will ultimately glorify Him.
+God knows what the plan is even if we don't, and it is a good plan with a future and hope.

 Most of us are very familiar with this verse:

-Hebrew word for plans in the above verse is machshavah מַחֲשָׁבָה and is defined as a thought, plan, purpose, or intention according to Gesenius' Hebrew Lexicon.
+The Hebrew word for plans in the above verse is "machshavah" מַחֲשָׁבָה and defines as a thought, plan, purpose, or intention according to Gesenius' Hebrew Lexicon.

-The root of this word is chashav meaning to compute, to compose, to meditate and reason.
+The root of this word is "chashav," meaning; to compute, compose, meditate, and reason.

-if we read again in light of these defenitions Jeremiah 29:11 reads like this:
+if we read again in light of these definitions, Jeremiah 29:11 reads like this:

-Can we see in this definition that God isn't glibly just trying to find something for you to do, surprised that you are here thinking "What shall I do with this one?" nor was He thoughtless in what He planned.
+God isn't glibly just trying to find something for us to do.
+He isn't surprised that we are here and wondering, "What shall I do with this one?".
+Nor was God thoughtless in what He planned.
 The definitions above indicate that He meditated thoughtfully and reasoned this out.
-He composed your purpose in the grand scheme of things more eloquently than a musician creating masterpiece compositions.
-Your life and purpose are highly intentional from His perspective and most highly unique.
+He composed our purpose in the grand scheme of things more eloquently than a musician creating masterpiece compositions.
+Our life and mission are highly intentional from His perspective and most highly unique.

-What is even more stunning to me is that He planned this in Christ before time began.
-You were not an after thought.
-He knew you would be here and He planned on it.
-You are here for a purpose!
+He planned this in Christ before time began.
+We were not an afterthought.
+He knew we would be here, and He planned on it.
+We are here for a purpose!

-who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began.
-II Timothy 1:9
+. . . who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began.

 Hebrew Word Study for Machshavah:

-In studying the Hebrew word picture for machshavah we will first look at its root chashav and then add the prefix mem and suffix hey at the end.
-Hopefully when complete you will understand why.
+In studying the Hebrew word picture for machshavah we will first look at its root chashav and then add the prefix "mem" and suffix "hey" at the end.
 Its word picture confirms the meaning of the above verse.

-Chet is the first letter of this Hebrew root word for plan and is a picture of a fence.
+"Chet" is the first letter of this Hebrew root word for "plan" and is a picture of a fence.
 It is symbolic of boundaries that protect.
-Our life plan is only truly realized within the protection of a committed covenant relationship with our Father through His Son Jesus..
+Our life plan is only genuinely realized within the protection of a committed covenant relationship with our Father through His Son Jesus.

-Sheen is the second letter and is a picture of teeth and carries the concept of chewing, breaking down and putting back together we will look at the story of Joseph a little bit later and see how Joseph had to be broken down and then put back together before the fulfillment of his dream took place.
+"Sheen" is the second letter and is a picture of teeth and carries the concept of chewing, breaking down, and putting back together.
+The story of Joseph is an excellent example of this.
+Joseph had to be broken down and then put back together before fulfilling his dream.

 Receiving and Conceiving His Plan

-The Mem (prefix) at the beginning of the word and Hey (suffix) at the end come with an interesting concept as well.
-When mem is a prefix it is thought to look like a uterus and is also a picture of water (think baby in the womb) when Hey is at the end of the word it makes the word female conveying the idea of transforming a concept (conception) into reality (baby) according to Rabbi Daniel Lapin.
+The "mem" (prefix) at the beginning of the word and "hey" (suffix) at the end comes with an interesting concept as well.
+When "mem" is a prefix, it is thought to look like a uterus and a picture of water, like a baby in the womb.
+When "hey" is at the end of the word, it makes the word female conveying the idea of transforming a concept (conception) into reality (baby), according to Rabbi Daniel Lapin.